Sofia Vergara Gets A New Gig As A Judge On ‘America’s Got Talent’ After Wrapping ‘Modern Family’

-Earlier this month, Sofia Vergara said goodbye to her role as Gloria Delgado-Pritchett for 11 seasons on the long-running ABC sitcom, Modern Family.
-But that was not her final bow on the small screen because, starting later this year, the sassy and provocative Colombian-American will take a seat on the same panel as Howie Mandell and Simon Cowell to judge America’s Got Talent.
+Earlier this month, Sofia Vergara said goodbye to her role as Gloria Delgado-Pritchett, a part she played for 11 seasons on the long-running ABC sitcom, Modern Family.
+However, that was not her final bow on the small screen for 2020 because, starting later this year, the sassy and provocative Colombian-American will take a seat on the same panel as Howie Mandell and Simon Cowell to judge America’s Got Talent.

 German supermodel-mogul Heidi Klum will also be back as one of the four arbiters on the talent show, while Terry Crews will continue to host the NBC variety program during its 15th season.

-Vergara and Klum will take over from Gabrielle Union and Julianne Hough, who left America’s Got Talent in November after just one season.
-Both celebrities were ousted by the network.
-The move created controversy for Union, who was at the center of an official investigation after allegations were made regarding “a hostile work environment” on the reality show.
+Vergara and Klum will take over from Gabrielle Union and Julianne Hough, both of whom left America’s Got Talent in November after just one season after being ousted by the network.
+The move created controversy for Union, who was at the center of an official investigation after allegations were made regarding “a hostile work environment.”

 The outcome of that investigation has not yet been announced to the general public, according to Deadline.

 Meanwhile, the latest member to join the panel is eager to start her new job.